 The director of residence life and civic engagement, as well as four professional staff members, live on campus and oversee residential programs and services.
 Residence halls are directly supervised by a staff of trained upper-class students.
 Aikens Hall, March Hall, the 18th Street Commons and the Scholars’ House have faculty-in-residence apartments for faculty and their families, who serve as resources to the residential community.
 Faculty-in-residence facilitate special programming within the residence halls that extends learning to an out-of-classroom experience.

-University residence hall rooms include beds, desks and chairs, dressers, cable television access, and ports to the university Internet system.
+University residence hall rooms include beds, desks and chairs, dressers, cable television access, and wireless Internet.
 Students must supply their own sheets, blankets, pillows, pillowcases and towels.

 Room and Meal Plan.
-Susquehanna requires all students to live in university housing and purchase the university meal plan unless they are commuting from their family home, are 23 years of age or older, are married and residing with a spouse, or have a child with whom they reside.
+Susquehanna requires all students to live in university housing and purchase the university meal plan unless they are commuting from the primary residence of their parent or guardian, which is within 45 minutes driving distance from campus; are 23 years of age or older; are married and residing with a spouse; or have a child with whom they reside.
 Resident students have the choice of eating in Evert Dining Hall, Benny’s Bistro, The Periodic Table or Clyde's Place as part of the university board plan.
 Students living in the 18th Street Commons and the Liberty Alley apartments are exempt from the university board plan.

 Under certain conditions, the Department of Residence Life and Civic Engagement may grant requests for special permission to live off campus.
-An off-campus lottery takes place each spring.
+An off-campus lottery may take place during spring semester if enrollment projections indicate a need.
 There are no facilities on campus for married students or students with children.

 Any student who destroys, defaces or removes university property is required to pay the cost of replacement or repair and will be subject to disciplinary action.
 The university reserves the right to inspect all rooms and to close all residences and the dining hall during vacation periods.